Writing

 Follow-Up Email Generator

-A follow-up email generator solves the hardest part of professional writing: knowing exactly what to say when you haven't heard back.
+A follow-up email generator solves the hardest part of professional writing: knowing exactly what to say when you have not heard back.
 Too aggressive and you push people away; too passive and your message gets buried.
-This tool generates a complete, ready-to-send email — subject line, opening, body, and sign-off — based on your specific context and chosen tone.
-Adjust the days since last contact and the generator calibrates the urgency accordingly.
-A five-day wait after a job interview calls for something different than a two-week silence on a client proposal.
-Pick from Professional, Friendly, Assertive, or Brief tones to match the situation and your relationship with the recipient.
+This tool generates a complete, ready-to-send email — subject line, opening, body, and sign-off — based on your situation, elapsed days, and chosen tone.
+Enter what you are following up on, set the number of days since your last contact (1–30), and choose a tone: Professional, Friendly, Assertive, or Brief.
+The days figure is inserted directly into the opening line, giving the message appropriate context.
+A five-day wait after a job interview calls for something different than a two-week silence on a stalled proposal — and the four tones give you the full range from warm check-in to direct request for a response.

 How to use